HTTP + WebSockets

 // $handler->handle($request); // works with any PSR-15 dispatcherFirst-class PSR-15 application.

-You can pass it to any PSR-15-compatible server, embed it in a larger middleware
+Nexus HTTP implements the PSR-15 RequestHandlerInterface.
+You can pass it to any PSR-15-compatible server, embed it in a larger middleware stack, or run it standalone with the bundled Swoole adapter.

 The Swoole adapter wraps each request in a coroutine.
 Thousands of concurrent requests share a tiny number of worker threads — no PHP-FPM process pool needed, no cold-start cost per request.